studygolang/gctt-godoc/Source/crypto/cipher/cipher.md

     <span class="comment">// slice.
 The nonce must be NonceSize() bytes long and unique for all</span>
     <span class="comment">// time, for a given key.</span>
     <span class="comment">//</span>
-    <span class="comment">// The plaintext and dst may alias exactly or not at all.
+    <span class="comment">// The plaintext and dst must overlap exactly or not at all.
 To reuse</span>
     <span class="comment">// plaintext&#39;s storage for the encrypted output, use plaintext[:0] as dst.</span>
     Seal(dst, nonce, plaintext, additionalData []<a href="/builtin/#byte">byte</a>) []<a href="/builtin/#byte">byte</a>